ResNet-LDDMM: Advancing the LDDMM Framework using Deep Residual Networks: Introduction

 is a \textit{metric} on the space of landmarks with $n$ points.
 One can even deduce a metric $d_{{\cal A}}$ on $\textrm{Diff}_{\cal{A}}$ itself in a similar way, making $(\textrm{Diff}_{\cal{A}},d_{{\cal A}})$ a \textit{complete metric space} (\cite{trouve1995infinite} and \cite{younes2010shapes}, Theorem 8.15).
-This is a very important characteristic of the LDDMM method and can be used to assess the similarity of various objects by analysis of the velocity fields $f$ that induce the transformation $\phi(1)$, which aligns these objects.
+This is a very important characteristic of the LDDMM family of methods and can be used to assess the similarity of various objects by analysis of the velocity fields $f$ that induce the transformation $\phi^f(1)$, which aligns them.

-\textbf{--} The measure of the kinetic energy of paths in the space of considered shapes is used as a regularizer term in the registration problem formulated in Eq. (\ref{Eq:LDDMM}).
-Thus, the functional Eq. (\ref{Eq:LDDMM}) to be minimized is the sum of a first term defined as a geometric norm of the control (kinetic energy of the deformation) and of a data term providing a geometric distance to the target shape.
-The weighting factor $1/2\sigma^2$ balances the influence of the data attachment $\cal D$ and the regularizer term $\cal R$ of the general formulation in Eq. (\ref{Eq:min}).

-This elegant LDDMM framework has served (and is serving) as a starting point for several approaches in the literature which can be categorized into: \textit{(i) relaxation methods} (e.g. \cite{beg2005computing}), which compute velocities for multiple points in time, and \textit{(ii) shooting methods} (e.g. \cite{vialard2012diffeomorphic}) which take advantage of the conservation of momentum (and in particular a constant kinetic energy ${\cal S}^*_t=\| f^{*}(t,.) \|^2_{\cal{A}}$) and determine the evolution of the transformed template based solely on the initial velocity.
-Importantly, both approaches define an admissible Hilbert space $\cal A$ of velocity fields as an RKHS (Reproducing Kernel Hilbert Space).
+This elegant LDDMM framework has served as a starting point for several approaches in the literature which can be categorized into: \textit{(i) relaxation methods} (\eg \cite{beg2005computing}), which compute velocities for multiple points in time, and \textit{(ii) shooting methods} (\eg \cite{vialard2012diffeomorphic}) which take advantage of the conservation of momentum (and in particular a constant kinetic energy ${\cal S}^*_t=\| f^{*}(t,.) \|^2_{\cal{A}}$) and determine the evolution of the transformed template based solely on the initial velocity.
+Importantly, both approaches define an admissible Hilbert space $\cal A$ of velocity fields as an Reproducing Kernel Hilbert Space (RKHS).
 The kernel is taken to be the Green’s kernel $K=L^{-1}$, (where $L$ is a differential operator which defines the inner product of $\cal A$ as well as the induced norm $\|.\|_{\cal A}$) \cite{younes2010shapes}.
-In practice, smoothing of the velocity fields is achieved by convolution with suitable kernels, e.g., Gaussian kernels with positive scale.
-With this definition of $\cal A$ as an RKHS, we complete the formulation of the conventional LDDMM framework.
+In practice, smoothing of the velocity fields is achieved by convolution with suitable kernels, \eg, Gaussian kernels with positive scale.
+With this definition of $\cal A$ as an RKHS, we complete the formulation of the LDDMM framework.

-\subsection{Related Work}
+\section{Related Work}